 Do you have a problem with your pages staying spread?
 Here's a super cute solution: These book holders cost the price of a latte (a pricey latte with tip, but a latte, nontheless) and feature a spot to plug your thumb in.
 Choose whichever design speaks to you!

 Shop Now: Book Buddies - Book Holder, $6

 When you're co-sleeping with someone, you may have different curfews and wake times, which means you have to be considerate of the sleep environment.
 For the person whose partner turns in earlier, grab a little reading light.
-This is a standard LED that will grab right onto the page, and give you that necessary sliver of illumination.
+This is a standard LED (with multiple light settings!) that will grab right onto the page, and give you that necessary sliver of illumination.

 5. Vintage Style Magnifying Glass, $30

 Is that tiny text giving you eye strain?
 Pull a Sherlock Holmes and have a magnifying glass on hand while you're reading Sir Arthur Conan Doyle's classics (or anything else).